mattgstevens/forge-test-solidity-errors/notes/gas results.md

 - local test command

-  - forge test -vvvv > forge-test-output.txt
+  - forge test > notes/forge-test-output.txt
-  - using `-vvvv` flag to get "trace" output to see called function gas costs

 - reviewing the trace the gas costs do not match with the remix txs
   - `bat notes/forge-test-output.txt`